chrishunt/mute/README.md

   #=> Oops!
 ```

-Or use it in your test suite:
+Use it in your test suite to verify output:

 ```ruby
 require 'mute'